emrerothzerg/scrollwiz/readme.md

 }
 ```

-`data-scrollwiz="start"` adds .is-active when the element just gets into the viewport
+`data-scrollwiz="start"` adds .is-active when the element just gets into the viewport on scroll

-`data-scrollwiz="half"` adds .is-active when the half of the element gets into the viewport
+`data-scrollwiz="half"` adds .is-active when the half of the element gets into the viewport on scroll

-`data-scrollwiz="full"` adds .is-active when all of the element gets into the viewport
+`data-scrollwiz="full"` adds .is-active when all of the element gets into the viewport on scroll

 ### License